History of the Division

 Charles (Gene) Jackson, M.D., served 31 years at Henry Ford Hospital.
 Dr. Jackson opened the Henry Ford Hospital Genetics Laboratory in 1970 with early research studies focused on the Amish communities in the Midwest.
 He formed the Clinical Genetics Division in 1976.
 With his colleague Dr. Lester Weiss, he identified a genetic defect that contributes to a type of muscular dystrophy, subsequently termed the Jackson-Weiss syndrome.
 This rare genetic disorder causes craniosynostosis and foot abnormalities; the gene for this disorder was discovered in 2012.
 Dr. Jackson and colleagues Drs.
 Melvin Block in Surgery and Martin Miller in Endocrinology were among the first in the country in the 1970s to use calcitonin testing for the early detection of medullary thyroid cancer.
 Dr. Jackson became internationally known for his study in the investigation of the gene for multiple endocrine neoplasia, type II (MEN II).
 In 1987 he and other Henry Ford and Yale researchers identified the location of a gene on chromosome 10 that is linked to hereditary medullary thyroid cancer.
 He became one of a few Americans awarded the title "Commodore to the Republic of San Marino Equestrian Order of Sant Agata" for his work there on hereditary gastric cancer.
 He was awarded the Michigan Chapter American College of Physicians Laureate Award in 1996.

-Scott Kaatz, D.O., M.Sc., served 23 years at Henry Ford Hospital as a senior faculty physician, an Associate Program Director for the Internal Medicine Residency Program, and clinical researcher in the field of venous thromboembolism and anticoagulation.
+Scott Kaatz, D.O., has served several decades at Henry Ford Hospital as a senior faculty physician, an Associate Program Director for the Internal Medicine Residency Program, and clinical researcher in the field of venous thromboembolism and anticoagulation.
 He developed one of the largest anticoagulation clinics in the country at Henry Ford Hospital, which follows more than 5,500 patients annually.
-In 2012 Dr. Kaatz joined Hurley Medical Center in Flint, MI, as Chief Quality Officer.
+Dr. Kaatz continues to care for patients as a hospitalist at Henry Ford Hospital.

 Bruce McCarthy, M.D., was Director of the General Internal Medicine Fellowship Program and Division Head of the Fifth Medical Division as well as Medical Director of the Southern Region for the Henry Ford Medical Group.
 He also served as Medical Director of Henry Ford’s Medicare Managed Care Program.
 He then joined Allina Medical Clinic in Minneapolis, MN, where he served as Chief Medical Officer.
 In 2008, Dr. McCarthy was honored as an Acclaim Award Honoree by the American Medical Group Association, and he received the HealthPartners Innovations in Health Care Award.
 In 2010 he became Executive Vice President of Columbia St. Mary’s, Inc. and President of Columbia St. Mary’s Physician Division in Milwaukee, Wisconsin.
 In addition, Dr. McCarthy served in a leadership capacity at Ascension Health, helping the national system develop and implement innovative approaches to physician-hospital integration.